orbitdb/orbitdb/README.md

 ## Usage

-Read the **[GETTING STARTED](https://github.com/orbitdb/orbit-db/blob/master/GUIDE.md)** guide for a more in-depth tutorial and to understand how OrbitDB works.
+Read the **[GETTING STARTED](https://github.com/orbitdb/orbit-db/blob/master/GUIDE.md)** guide for a quick tutorial on how to use OrbitDB.

+For a more in-depth tutorial and exploration of OrbitDB's architecture, please check out the **[OrbitDB Field Manual](https://github.com/orbitdb/field-manual)**.

 ### CLI